Greece Road Trip: Best Routes for Mainland Greece and the Peloponnese

 Kastraki, the nearest village to the monasteries, sits high on the rocks of the region.
 Above is the Meteora massif, with a road that skirts the rim.
 The monasteries are perched on rocky outcrops of the massif.

-You don’t need to climb the full height of each pinnacle, access is via a path and staircase cut into the rocks from the massif, with a typical ascent being around 200 steps.
+You don’t need to climb the full height of each pinnacle; access is via a path and staircase cut into the rocks from the massif, with a typical ascent being around 200 steps.
 The schedule of which monastery is open and when changes regularly, so check here before making any firm plans.

 The complete driving loop of the monasteries from Kalabaka (sometimes called Kalampaka) to Kastraki and then back again is 20km.
 If you start early, you should be able to see them all in a day, but we think it’s better to do it across two days, so you don’t feel rushed and have time to stop along the way.
 It will be busier at the weekends and around holiday times like Easter when day trip buses descend.

-If getting a flavor and the best photos beats seeing all the monasteries, then take this small group half-day panoramic Meteora and monasteries tour from Kalampaka, where you’ll have the opportunity to visit three of the monasteries and stop at all the best spots for those iconic Meteora images.
+If getting a flavour and the best photos beats seeing all the monasteries, then take this small group half-day panoramic Meteora and monasteries tour from Kalampaka, where you’ll have the opportunity to visit three of the monasteries and stop at all the best spots for those iconic Meteora images.

 RELATED POST: Visit Meteora: The Best & Only Guide You Need!

-• Where to Stay in Meteora
+Where to Stay in Meteora

 Mount Olympus